rohitmahesh1/WaveAtlas/README.md

 WaveAtlas is a data analysis and visualization platform for turning kymograph-style research data into quantitative, inspectable wave dynamics.
 It accepts tabular intensity data or color-mapped image uploads, converts them into analysis-ready heatmaps, runs a KymoButler-inspired ONNX/Python extraction pipeline, and presents the resulting tracks, peaks, regressions, and metrics in an interactive browser viewer.

-The goal is not just to run a model.
-WaveAtlas is built as an end-to-end research instrument: input normalization, model inference, geometric track reconstruction, peak-centered signal analysis, durable artifact storage, live job state, and visual quality control all live in one coherent workflow.

 ## What It Does

 WaveAtlas converts raw experimental inputs into structured wave data: